Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/docker_demo.md

 - See also GitHub issues
     - [docker exec into a stopped container](https://github.com/moby/moby/issues/18078).
 There is also a workaround mentioned in this issue

-        ```basg
+    ```bash
     docker commit $STOPPED_CONTAINER user/test_image
     docker run -ti --entrypoint=sh user/test_image
     ```

     Also interesting quote

     > The main reason why is because containers are supposed to be immutable.
 You cannot exec into a stopped container because it has be be running first.

     - [`docker exec` in stopped containers](https://github.com/moby/moby/issues/30361)
 - See some workaround on [StackOverflow](https://stackoverflow.com/questions/32353055/how-to-start-a-stopped-docker-container-with-a-different-command)